 1. The Shining (1980)

 Tagline: “Iconic terror from the No 1 bestselling writer.”

 Ranking Stanley Kubrick’s The Shining as the greatest Stephen King movie is understandably a somewhat controversial stance to make.
 The author has never been shy about his disappointment in the way that the 1980 adaptation handled his third novel, and when you put the two works side-by-side, it’s hard to argue against any of the points he makes.
 While sharing the same DNA, Kubrick’s take is noticeably a different beast than the King book – but it’s also one of the best films of all time, and that counts for quite a lot.

 Where does one even start lauding the unique accomplishments of The Shining?
 The genius tracking shots through the halls of the Overlook Hotel?
 The palpitation-inducing performance by Jack Nicholson as ever-madder Jack Torrance?
 The genius production design overflowing with eye-popping and memorable patterns and shapes?
 The haunting score by Wendy Carlos?
 All of it coalesces as a journey of psychological horror that only gets more intense and majestic with every rewatch, and every minute in its runtime is perfection.

-This list of the best Stephen King movies certainly isn’t definitive – partially because it’s wholly subjective (surely you have your own rankings that differ from mine), but also because filmmakers will likely never stop bringing the author’s work for the big screen.
-To keep track of all of the projects that are currently in development, you’ll find no better resource than our Upcoming Stephen King Movies & TV guide, and for a full deep dive into the long history that is merely just touched upon in this feature, check out my weekly Adapting Stephen King column.
+This list of the best Stephen King movies certainly isn’t definitive – partially because it’s wholly subjective (surely you have your own rankings that differ from mine), but also because filmmakers will likely never stop bringing the author’s work to the big screen.

 Your Daily Blend of Entertainment News